sergelogvinov/proxmox-cloud-controller-manager/docs/install.md

     * `alpha.kubernetes.io/provided-node-ip` annotation with the node IP.
     * `nodeInfo` field with system information.
 2. CCM detects the new node and sends a request to the Proxmox API to get the VM configuration.
 Like VMID, hostname, etc.
-3. CCM updates the `Node` object with labels and taints based on the VM configuration.
+3. CCM updates the `Node` object with labels, taints and `providerID` field.
+The `providerID` is immutable and has the format `proxmox://$REGION/$VMID`, it cannot be changed after the first update.
 4. CCM removes the `node.cloudprovider.kubernetes.io/uninitialized` taint.

 If `kubelet` does not have `cloud-provider=external` flag, kubelet will expect that no external CCM is running and will try to manage the node lifecycle by itself.